DEV Community

 Client part

-Normally, we have three group of function:
+Normally, we have group of functions:

 Step init & handle event from server code